Rio Negro Palace (Palácio Rio Negro) Tours and Tickets

 Today, the main house and its outlying buildings contain galleries and performance spaces, including a coin museum and a fine art gallery.
 Visitors are free to wander the house on their own (most exhibits are marked with English explanations), but the Palace also offers free docent-led tours -- well worth it for those with an interest in Brazilian history.

-Tours and Activities to Experience Rio Negro Palace (Palácio Rio Negro)
+Tours and Tickets to Experience Rio Negro Palace (Palácio Rio Negro)

 - Museu do Índio